 Why we fly

-Kayley was immediately rushed into hospital where she was diagnosed with placenta praevia, a complication that can occur in pregnancy where the placenta can block the opening of the womb and causes bleeding.
+She was admitted to hospital where she was diagnosed with placenta praevia, a complication that can occur in pregnancy when the placenta blocks the opening of the womb and causes bleeding.

 As a result, Myles was born by emergency caesarean section, weighing just 4lbs 14oz.

 He needed phototherapy, his lungs were weak, and he had to be fed through a tube.
 Not only was this distressing to Myles, but also to his parents who had to sit by and helplessly watch.

 As Myles’s condition started to stabilise, Kaley began her slow recovery from the emergency caesarean.
 What didn’t help was the distress caused from being separated from her other young sons and the support of her family – who were two hours away by road.

 This is when the Children’s Air Ambulance, working with a specialist neo-natal team from Embrace – Yorkshire & Humber Infant & Children’s Transport Service (part of Sheffield Children’s NHS Foundation Trust) – were able to get Myles to a hospital nearer to home.

 The helicopter took off from its then base in Coventry and flew to Barnsley to collect the Embrace team and then on to Boston to pick up Myles and fly him, with the Embrace team, to Scunthorpe +General Hospital.